ProfBoc75/DomoticzDirektWetter/README.md

 # DomoticzDirektWetter
   Import Weather Station WD2000 to Domoticz, Technoline, ALDI

+  Dev still on going, missing Temperature_Calendar (lot of work to get min, avg and max value / day since all values are hourly)  and number of days to import (take all history)

+  To save batteries, the station WD2000 connects to the Wifi only once per hour (if not connected with the USB cable to power supply).

 # Pre-requisit :

   You must have installed the smartphone application DirektWetter (Android or iOS), fully setup your Weather Station WD2000, including the user registration.
   And be sure that you have information uploaded from your station in the application.
   This information are coming from cloud.technoline.info and DomoticzDirektWetter is using json API to get values.

-  Note: This program is largely inspired by https://github.com/Scrat95220/DomoticzGazpar with the same approach.
+  Note: This script is largely inspired by https://github.com/Scrat95220/DomoticzGazpar with the same approach.

 # create devices in Domoticz
 - In Domoticz, go to Setup/hardware, add or reuse a Dummy Hardware (Does nothing, use for virtual switches only)